pola-rs/polars-book/user_guide/src/howcani/combining_data/joining.md

 {{#include ../../outputs/combining_data/df_sizes.txt}}
 ```

-We can create a `DataFrame` with all possible combinations of the colors and sizes with a `cross` join:
+We can now create a `DataFrame` containing all possible combinations of the colors and sizes with a `cross` join:

 ```python
 {{#include ../../examples/combining_data/cross_join_example.py:13:13}}